leafo/lapis/docs/models.md

 Possible values for `key` argument:

-* **string** -- for each object, the value `object[key]` is used to lookup instances of the model by the model's primary key.
-The model is assumed to have a singular primary key, and will error otherwise
+* **String** -- For each object, the value `object[key]` is used to look up instances of the model by the model's primary key.
+It's assumed that the model has a singular primary key; otherwise, an error will occur.
-  * with `flip` enabled: `key` is used as the foreign key column name, and `object[opts.local_key or "id"]` is used to pull the values
+  * With `flip` enabled: `key` is used as the foreign key column name, and `object[opts.local_key or "id"]` is used to retrieve the values.
-* **array of string** -- for each object, a composite key is created by individually mapping each field of the key array via `object[key]` to the composite primary key of the model
+* **Array of Strings** -- For each object, a composite key is created by mapping each field of the key array individually via `object[key]` to the composite primary key of the model.
-* **column mapping table** -- explicitly specify the mapping of fields to columns.
-The *key* of the table will be used as the column name, and the value in the table will be used as the field name referenced from the `objects` argument.
-If the value is a function, then the function will be called for each object to dynamically calculate the foreign key value.
+* **Column Mapping Table** -- This allows for the explicit specification of the mapping of fields to columns.
+The *key* of the table is used as the column name, while the value in the table is used as the field name referenced from the `objects` argument.
+If the value is a function, this function will be called for each object to dynamically calculate the foreign key value.

 `include_in` supports the following options (via the optional `opts` argument):